 This post may contain affiliate links.
 Please read our full Disclosure Policy.

-Wood floors are sometimes looked at like an extra wall in a space!
-Adding painted floors to any room is a beautiful way to update your interior space!
 In recent years, painted wood floors have made a popular comeback, although they are anything but new.
 People have been painting floors as far back as the 1800s.
-This style of flooring has been favoured for not only its beauty, character and charm but also its cost-effectiveness and durability.
+This style of flooring has been favored for not only its beauty, character, and charm but also its cost-effectiveness and durability.

-Reasons to Paint Hardwood Floors
+Reasons To Paint Wood Floors

-- The hardwood is too old and thin to be refinished, therefore painting is a great option.
+• The hardwood is too old and thin to be refinished; therefore, painting is a great option.

-- Painted floors are very affordable, quick and quite easy to do yourself.
+• Painted floors are very affordable, quick, and quite easy to do yourself.
 So painting your floors, rather than replacing them, may make sense.

-There are two common types of porch and floor paint plus a primer and polyurethane:
+There are two common types of porch and floor paint, plus a primer and polyurethane:

 Oil-Based Primer